turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - Component_CreateLight(Entity entity) : LightComponent result  -- attach a light component to an entity.
 The returned LightComponent is associated with the entity and can be manipulated
 - Component_CreateObject(Entity entity) : ObjectComponent result  -- attach an object component to an entity.
 The returned ObjectComponent is associated with the entity and can be manipulated
 - Component_CreateInverseKinematics(Entity entity) : InverseKinematicsComponent result  -- attach an IK component to an entity.
 The returned InverseKinematicsComponent is associated with the entity and can be manipulated
 - Component_CreateSpring(Entity entity) : SpringComponent result  -- attach a spring component to an entity.
+The returned SpringKinematicsComponent is associated with the entity and can be manipulated
-The returned InverseKinematicsComponent is associated with the entity and can be manipulated
+- Component_CreateSpring(Entity entity) : ScriptComponent result  -- attach a script component to an entity.
+The returned ScriptKinematicsComponent is associated with the entity and can be manipulated

 - Component_GetName(Entity entity) : NameComponent? result  -- query the name component of the entity (if exists)
 - Component_GetLayer(Entity entity) : LayerComponent? result  -- query the layer component of the entity (if exists)